LJlkdskdjflsa/ai-learning/README.md

 # ai-learning

-A collection of machine learning implementations and experiments.
+A collection of machine learning implementations and experiments using NumPy.

 ## Contents